matwilso/matwilso.github.io/_posts/learned-sims.md

 ## Motivation

-What actually brings a field forward?

-One answer to this is the ideas and artifacts that *raise the waterline*.
-Those things that we end up benefitting from over and over again and that enable us to solve harder problems with less effort.
+There is massive value in developing enabling technologies, in ideas and artifacts that we can benefit from over and over again and that enable us to solve harder problems with less effort.
-The most obvious, universal, and steady example in AI is compute, which we keep benefitting from by [offloading more work](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) to optimization processes.
+The most obvious, steady example in AI is compute, which we keep benefitting from by [offloading more work](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) to optimization processes.
 Other examples include:
 - Frameworks like TensorFlow and Pytorch, which help abstract away messy lower-level and hardware details, and let us focus on what matters for our work specifically.